codeztech-atique/Automated-Parking-Lot-Problem/readme.md

 Guidelines:

 • You can choose your desired framework and language.
-(A clear documentation on how to run the required application should be mentioned)
+(A clear documentation on how to run the required application should be mentioned) <br />
 • You can use any database you are comfortable with.
-(NOSQL is preferred)
+(NOSQL is preferred) <br />
-• UI is not required.
+• UI is not required. <br />

-Evaluation:
+Evaluation: <br />
-• • Database design/ Data Structure.
+• • Database design/ Data Structure. <br />
-• • API structure with appropriate standards.
+• • API structure with appropriate standards. <br />
-• • Business Logic.
+• • Business Logic. <br />
-• • The scope provided for further added features.
+• • The scope provided for further added features. <br />
-• • API and code version support.
+• • API and code version support. <br />
-• • Logging and Documentation.
+• • Logging and Documentation. <br />
 • • Quality of code.